Tips On How To Housetrain Your Dog

-Training takes patience, lots of repetition, and a daily commitment.
-It can be a lot of work.
+Training a dog takes patience, lots of repetition, and a daily commitment.
+It can feel like a lot of work.

-But using the following tips, can set your pup up for a successful potty training experience.
+But by using the following tips, you can set your pup up for successful potty training habits.

-- Determine exactly where your pup is to eliminate.
-This could be an area in your yard, or the street, or even on potty pads in the laundry room.
+Determine exactly where your pup is to eliminate.
+Perhaps an area in your yard, the roadside, or even potty pads in the laundry room.

-- Make a schedule and stick to it.
+Make a schedule and stick to it.
 One of the most effective potty-training tips you can use is a schedule.
-This will make his potty training so much easier.
+Scheduling makes the training so much easier.